acmoles/portfolio/portfolio/projects/makielab.md

 Monetising mobile games is a tricky subject, particularly when it comes to children.
 Makielab was founded to explore a new angle on the problem by enabling children to buy physical products based on their unique in-game content.
 To this end, the company focused both on mobile game development and on e-commerce and toy manufacture.

 <p>
-I was part of the agile product team responsible for the later.
+I was part of the agile product team responsible for the website and physical products.
 We worked closely with the games team to ensure a holistic experience across touch-points and I spanned teams as we developed new toys and experiences leveraging the underlying technology.
 One such project involved a partnership with Disney via the Disney/Techstars accelerator where I demonstrated the possibility of personalised

 <Content-ModalLink label="Disney Infinity">
 <template v-slot:modal>